Nick Kovalakides

-Nick Kovalakides (born 1939/1940) (Note: Kovalakides was 19 years old in 1959) is an American javelin thrower.
+Nick Kovalakides (born 1939/1940) is an American javelin thrower.

 Life and career

 Kovalakides was born in Princeton, New Jersey, the son of Greek immigrants.
 He attended Princeton High School, graduating in 1957.

 Kovalakides was an All-American for the Maryland Terrapins track and field team, finishing 5th in the javelin at the 1959 NCAA Track and Field Championships.

-Kovalakides competed at the 1963 Pan American Games, winning the silver medal in the men's javelin throw event.
+He also competed at the 1963 Pan American Games, winning the silver medal in the men's javelin throw event.